TabbyML/tabby/README.md

 * decoding with greedy or beam search
 * random sampling from the output distribution
 * translating with a known target prefix
+* returning alternatives at a specific location in the target
 * constraining the decoding length
 * returning multiple translation hypotheses
 * returning attention vectors
 * approximating the generation using a pre-compiled [vocabulary map](#how-can-i-generate-a-vocabulary-mapping-file)

 ## Quickstart

+The steps below assume a Linux OS and a Python installation.

 1\. **[Install](#installation) the Python package**: